 Speakers will underscore the critical importance of equity and inclusion as part of the national conversation on science

-SAN DIEGO, CA — On Saturday, May 4, science advocates and educators, scientists, concerned citizens, students, and members of SACNAS (Society for Advancement of Chicanos/Hispanics and Native Americans in Science) will be participating at San Diego’s Rally for Science to highlight the important role of science in public policy.
-Participants want to encourage community discussions on issues including climate change, vaccines, and citizen science.
-Panelists will include scientists from the region and other community leaders.
-There will also be a large science expo and attendees will attempt to make the world’s largest human DNA strand.
+NEW YORK CITY — On Saturday, May 4, science advocates and educators, scientists, concerned citizens, students, and members of SACNAS (Society for Advancement of Chicanos/Hispanics and Native Americans in Science) will be participating at the March for Science’s flagship event in New York City to highlight the important role of science in public policy.
+Participants will also advocate for open access to scientific information, the use of science for the common good and the preservation of an informed democracy, and the protection of human and environmental rights.

 As the nation’s leading STEM diversity organization, SACNAS is working to ensure diversity in STEM is central to this national conversation.
 SACNAS also wants to highlight how underserved communities are the first and worst impacted by non evidence-based policies.

 WHEN: Saturday, May 4, 12:00 p.m. – 6:00 p.m.
 ET

 WHERE: March for Science New York City kicks off at Foley Square, adjacent to New York’s City Hall, march down Broadway, and end at Pace University’s Student Center.

 3:00 – 6:00 p.m. – Science Expo at Pace University Student Center (1 Pace Plaza)

 Micah J. Savin, Director of Inclusion and Diversity for March for Science New York City, Clinical Neuropsychology PhD student at Fordham and member of SACNAS